readthedocs/blog/sphinx-search-as-you-type.rst

 ----------

-Search code was voluntarily contributed by `Rob Hudson`_, `back in 2013`_ and then improved by other contributors.
+Search code was voluntarily contributed by `Rob Hudson`_, `back in 2013`_ and then improved upon by other contributors.
 It was greatly improved and upgraded by `Safwan Rahman`_ during :doc:`GSoC'18 <search-improvements>`.
 Continuining on the same path,
 I have implemented some new features on top of the existing search backend.